 Some of the key difficulties experienced by individuals with PDA include social communication and interaction difficulties, as well as restrictive and repetitive patterns of behaviour, and some sensory behaviours.

 ‘An individual with PDA will also have tremendous difficulty complying with their own self-imposed expectations and with doing things that they really want to do’, advises the PDA Society.
-Importantly, the extreme nature and sometimes obsessive quality of the demand avoidance seen in individuals with PDA is very different to the avoidance seen in other individuals with Autism Spectrum Disorder (ASD).
+Importantly, the extreme nature and sometimes obsessive quality of the demand avoidance seen in individuals with PDA is very different to the avoidance seen in other autistic individuals.

 “Specifically, people with PDA will avoid demands made by others, due to their very sudden, and usually high, anxiety levels when they feel that they are not in control,” notes the excellent website “PDA Resource”, which has links to various recommended websites, blogs, documents, graphics etc.